Mushbt/battleships-pp3/README.md

   ![Battleships instructions and how to play](assets/images/battleships_instructions.png)

-  - User will also get information on all the ship sizes and names that will be used in the game.
+  - User will get information on all the ship sizes and names that will be used in the game.

   ![Ship sizes and names](assets/images/battleships_ships.png)

-  - User will also get a game legend which tells them what the symbols in the game will be.
+  - User will also get a game legend which tells them the meaning behind the Characters used on the board.

   ![Legend](assets/images/battleships_legend.png)